NazemMahmud/symfony-scraping/README.md

+# Implementation
 1. Project Init: created docker environment for Nginx, PHP 8.2, MySQL 8

-TODO:
+# TODO:
 - check with sending extra header to find out for the POSt request
 - CRUD

 1. Create DB and connect with PHPMYADMIN
    1. Dockerfile, env & compose file updated for migration; initial migration done
-2. Model, Controller
-3. Service, Reposiory
-4. Error Log / Handler
+4. Error Log / Handler: Custom exception classes and Logger are used for error handling and to store error details
 5. Turnover Database

-Next Todo:
+# Next Todo:
+- Store API: check unique value for regi code [DONE]
+  - Indexing for regi code [LATER]
 - Index, Delete, Update API
 - Check with original scraping script (from file and from site)
 - Create turnover crapping